Gelfand-Tsetlin modules in the Coulomb context: Introduction

-for any set $\mathscr{S}$ contained in a single $\gls{What}$-orbit, where the right hand side is endowed with the usual convolution multiplication (as in \cite[(2.7.9)]{CG97}). \end{itheorem} This is a Steinberg algebra in the sense of Sauter \cite{SauSpr}.
+For each maximal ideal $\mathsf{m}_{\gamma}$ of $\Gamma$, there is a Levi subgroup $ {G_\gamma}\subset G$, with parabolic $ {P_\gamma}$ and a $ {P_\gamma}$-submodule $ {N^-_\gamma}\subset N$ such that for any set $\mathscr{S}$ contained in a single $\What$-orbit, where the right hand side is endowed with the usual convolution multiplication (as in \cite[(2.7.9)]{CG97}). \end{itheorem} The algebra $U^{(1)}_{\mathscr{S}}$ is a {\bf Steinberg algebra} in the sense of Sauter \cite{sauterSurveySpringer2013}.
 One notable point to consider is that this algebra is naturally graded.
-Thus, for any choice of $(\gls{G},\gls{N})$ and $\gls{What}$-orbit $\mathscr{S}$, this give a graded lift $\widetilde{\GTc}(\mathscr{S})$ of the category of Gelfand-Tsetlin modules supported on this orbit.
-It's a consequence of the Decomposition theorem that the classes of simple modules form a dual canonical basis of the Grothendieck group $K_0(\widetilde{\GTc}(\mathscr{S}))$.
+Thus, for any choice of $(G,N)$ and $\What$-orbit $\mathscr{S}$, this gives a graded lift $\widetilde{\GTc}(\mathscr{S})$ of the category of Gelfand-Tsetlin modules supported on this orbit.
+It's a consequence of the Decomposition Theorem that the classes of simple modules form a dual canonical basis of the Grothendieck group $K_0(\widetilde{\GTc}(\mathscr{S}))$ (see Theorem \ref{th:dual-canonical1}).

-Let us now focus on the case of orthogonal Gelfand-Zetlin algebras, so $G$ and $N$ are of the form (\ref{eq:OGZ1}--\ref{eq:OGZ2}).
-The convolution algebras of \eqref{eq:steinberg} have appeared numerous places in the literature: they are very closely related to the {\bf KLRW algebras}\footnote{Called ``Stendhal algebras'' or ``Webster algebras'' in some other sources, and a special case of ``reduced weighted KLR algebras'' by \cite[Th.
-3.5]{WebwKLR}.} $\glslink{Tv}{\tilde{T}}$ as defined in \cite[Def.
+\notation{$\tilde{T}_{\Bv}$}{The KLRW algebra with $v_i$ black strands.} Let us now focus on the case of orthogonal Gelfand-Zetlin algebras, so $G$ and $N$ are of the form (\ref{eq:OGZ1}--\ref{eq:OGZ2}).
+The convolution algebras of \eqref{eq:steinberg} have appeared in numerous places in the literature: they are very closely related to the {\bf KLRW algebras}\footnote{Called ``Stendhal algebras'' or ``Webster algebras'' in some other sources, and a special case of ``reduced weighted KLR algebras'' by \cite[Th.
+3.5]{WebwKLR}.} $ {\tilde{T}}$ as defined in \cite[Def.
 4.5]{Webmerged} corresponding to the Lie algebra $\mathfrak{sl}_n$, with its Dynkin diagram identified as usual with the set $\{1,\dots, n-1\}$.
-These algebras correspond to a list of highest weights, which we will take to be $v_n$ copies of the $n-1$st fundamental weight $\omega_{n-1}$; the dimension vector $(v_1,\dots, v_{n-1})$ determines the number of times each Dynkin node appears as a label on a black strand.
+These algebras correspond to a list of highest weights, which we will take to be $v_n$ copies of the $(n-1)$-st fundamental weight $\omega_{n-1}$; the dimension vector $(v_1,\dots, v_{n-1})$ determines the number of times that each Dynkin node appears as a label on a black strand.
 Readers unfamiliar with these algebras can also refer to \cite[\S 3.1]{KTWWYO}.
 The author has proven in \cite[Cor.
-4.9]{WebwKLR} that the ring $\tilde{T}$ is an equivariant Steinberg algebra for the space appearing in \eqref{eq:steinberg}.
-These are algebras closely related to KLR algebras \cite{KLI}, but instead of categorifying the universal enveloping algebra $U(\mathfrak{n})$ of the strictly lower triangular matrices in $\mathfrak{gl}_n$, they category the tensor product of $U(\mathfrak{n})$ with the $v_n$th tensor power of the defining representation of $\mathfrak{gl}_n$ by \cite[Prop.
-4.39]{Webmerged}.
-The classes of simple modules over this algebra match the dual canonical basis in this space (which is proven in the course of the proof of \cite[Th.
-8.7]{WebCB}).
+4.9]{WebwKLR} that there is a set $\mathscr{S}$ such that: